 \subsection{Simulation procedures}

-First, Geant4 simulation.
-The realistic positions and deposited energy of $\gamma$ rays induced by \ce{^{60}Co} source in the detector can be simulated by Geant4 in accordance with the shielding and structures of the CDEX-1B \ce{^{60}Co} experiment mentioned above.
+In the Geant4 simulation, the realistic positions and deposited energy of $\gamma$ rays emitted by the \ce{^{60}Co} source in the detector were simulated in accordance with the shielding and structures of the CDEX-1B \ce{^{60}Co} experiment mentioned above.

-Second, Pulse shape simulations.
-Using Geant4 generated positions and energy, event by event pulse shape simulation is carried out on the geometry of CDEX-1B detector.
-As to a given event, the signal corresponding to the individual hit is simulated and finally summed up to form the waveform.
-The N+ electrode of the detector is set with a realistic operating voltage of $+\SI{3750}{\V}$.
-Based on the principle of simulation pulse agreement with that of experiment, the net impurity concentration is chosen to be $-\SI{1.28e10}{\cm}^{-3}$ at the P+ point contact end, decreasing linearly by a gradient of $-\SI{0.034e10}{\cm}^{-3}/\si{\cm}$.
-The pulse shape simulation also considers the nonuniformity of radial net impurity concentration, as well as the evolution of charge cloud size due to diffusion and self-repulsion.
-Nevertheless, these effects are negligible.
-With these configurations, the simulated depletion voltage is \SI{3362}{\V}, $\sim$\SI{400}{\V} below the real operating voltage, which is a reasonable result.
+Using the positions and energies generated by Geant4, an event-by-event pulse shape simulation was conducted using the geometry of the CDEX-1B detector.
+For each event, the signals corresponding to individual hits were simulated and then summed to obtain the waveform.
+The N$^+$ electrode of the detector was set to a realistic operating voltage of $+\SI{3750}{\V}$.
+To obtain simulated pulses that are in agreement with the experimental pulses, the net impurity concentration was set to $-\SI{1.28e10}{\cm}^{-3}$ at the P$^+$ point contact end, and decrease linearly at a rate of $-\SI{0.034e10}{\cm}^{-3}/\si{\cm}$.
+The pulse shape simulation also considers the nonuniformity of the radial net impurity concentration, as well as changes in charge cloud size due to diffusion and self-repulsion.
+However, these effects are negligible.
+For these configurations, the simulated depletion voltage is \SI{3362}{\V}, that is $\sim$\SI{400}{\V} below the real operating voltage, which is a reasonable result.

-Third, Post-processing.
-In order to simulate the real pulse, the electronics response and electric noise have been taken into consideration.
-The electronics response is obtained by feeding the approximate $\delta$ impulse to the test input of the preamplifier.
-The waveforms of the electric noise are sampled from the random trigger events.
-The simulation raw pulses and post processing pulses at two different energies are displayed in Fig. \ref{fig:9-Figure}, as well as the real pulses.
-The results show they are in good agreement.
-For the BE, the charge collection process can be separated into slow and fast components.
-The slow component is mainly determined by the drift time when the hole stays in the weak electric field.
-The fast component is determined by the strong filed near the P+ electrode, in which most events share the same behavior.
-For the FBE, the spent time for holes to pass through the weak electric filed area is relatively short, so its slow component is too small to be distinguished.
+Finally, post-processing was performed.
+To simulate real pulse, the electronic response and electrical noise were considered.
+The electronics response was obtained by feeding the approximate $\delta$ impulse to the test input of the preamplifier.
+The waveforms of the electrical noise were sampled from random trigger events.
+The simulation raw pulses and post-processing pulses at two energies are displayed in Fig. \ref{fig:9-Figure} with the real pulses.
+The simulated and real pulses are in good agreement.
+The charge collection process for the BE can be separated into slow and fast components.
+The slow component is determined mainly by the drift time during which the hole remains in the weak electric field.
+The fast component is determined by the strong filed near the P$^+$ electrode, in which most events exhibit the same behavior.
+For the FBE, the time required for holes to pass through the weak electric field area is relatively short; consequently, its slow component is too small to be distinguished.